Ibrahim778/VitaFTPI-Core/README.md

 **2. Can I use USB mode with udcv-uvc plugins?**

 Ans: Yes!
-As mentioned before it uses vitashells code / plugin for usb mode and it works fine with udcd_uvc.
-HOWEVER after transferring via usb recording will no longer work until you reboot.
-(Not my fault just how it is).
+UnityLoader will automatically unload and load udcd_uvc before and after the transfer. *IMPORTANT* For this to work the plugin needs to be in ur0:tai or ux0:tai and it needs to be named udcd_uvc.skprx so if you use any of the oled or lcd_off plugins just rename them to udcd_uvc.skprx and make sure to change it in your config.txt as well.

 # Notes:
 1. Version 1 of the app only worked with vitashell's ftp making it useless and is no longer suppourted.
 Version 2 of the app requires the accompanying app for the vita to be installed.
 You can download the VPK from [here](https://github.com/Ibrahim778/Unity-Loader/releases).